Theory Manual

 Often for simulations involving walls, (e.g., channel flows, complex terrains etc.) it is desirable to have finer mesh near the wall which gradually coarsens only in the wall-normal direction.
 Consequently, modifications within AMR-Wind are underway to support solving a non-uniformly spaced mesh while still using most of AMReX’s machinery directed at uniformly-spaced Cartesian meshes.
 The governing equations solved on a non-uniform stretched mesh are further explained below -

-Multiphase flow modelling
+Multiphase flow modeling

 AMR-Wind employs the volume-of-fluid method for simulating two-phase (water-air) flows.
-More specifically, the volume fraction field is advected explicitly using a directionally split geometric approach, and the advection of momentum is discretized in a mass-consistent manner.
+More specifically, the volume fraction field is advected explicitly using a directional split geometric approach, and the advection of momentum is discretized in a mass-consistent manner.
 Overall, this approach conserves mass and momentum while remaining stable at high density ratios (typically 1000).
 Viscosities can be specified for each fluid independently, but surface tension is not modeled by AMR-Wind currently.
 For further detail, see Kuhn, Deskos, Sprague (Computers & Fluids 2023).

 Source terms